RPasquale/dspy-code/README.md

 - Propose plan and commands for a task using logs as context:
   - `uv run dspy-code run "fix failing tests" --workspace /path/to/repo --logs ./logs --ollama --model deepseek-coder:1.3b`

+- Generate a code patch (unified diff) with rationale:
+  - `dspy-code edit "refactor X to Y" --workspace /path/to/repo --files app/service.py --apply`
+  - Builds context from logs if omitted and uses learned code summary.

 Code Context